 Cultural impact for a sport that relies on personality more than any other?
 Absolutely important.
 And while the equipment used in all sports has been improved and refined over the years, no stick and ball sport can compare to NASCAR, where finding an engineering edge isn’t just necessary.
 It’s an art.

-But someone has to be the best at working with the materials given to them, and someone has to be the 50th best and all points in between.
+But someone has to be the best at working with the materials given to them, and someone has to be the best all-time.
 The only near certainty is that all of these drivers likely will be in the NASCAR Hall of Fame someday.

 Related: NASCAR's Greatest Moments